tmcw/running-for-nerds/README.md

 The basics of GPS:

 GPS is one system, but there are others, and some devices use more than one.
-For instance, a new iPhone connects to GPS, GLONAS (Russia's system), as well as local wifi access points to derive an accurate location.
+For instance, a new iPhone connects to GPS, GLONASS (Russia's system), as well as local wifi access points to derive an accurate location.

 GPS's accuracy has two user-facing problems